Research on the Leading Edge

-The Hall Center will provide free copies of Watkin’s book, Musical Vitalities: Ventures in a Biotic Aesthetics of Music, in advance, to be read prior to the event by KU faculty and graduate students who wish to participate.
-Please RSVP to this event by September 11 to firstname.lastname@example.org to confirm that you wish to attend and would like a copy of the book.
+The Hall Center will provide a limited number of free copies of Diaz' book in advance of her visit, to be read prior to the event by those who wish to attend and participate.
+Please RSVP by April 15 to email@example.com if you wish to attend and recieve a copy of the book.

 Spring 2019 - Edouard Machery, Distinguished Professor of History and Philosophy of Science at the University of Pittsburgh: "Philosophy Within Its Proper Bounds"

 In Philosophy Within Its Proper Bounds, Edouard Machery argues that resolving many traditional and contemporary philosophical issues is beyond our epistemic reach and that philosophy should re-orient itself toward more humble, but ultimately more important intellectual endeavors.
 The book assesses the main philosophical method for acquiring the knowledge that the resolution of these traditional and contemporary philosophical issues turns on: the use of thought experiments in philosophy.
 Canvassing the extensive work done by experimental philosophers over the last 15 years, Edouard Machery shows that thought experiments are an extremely unreliable method for gaining knowledge.
 Importantly, the dismissal of the incriminated traditional and contemporary philosophical issues is no cause for despair - many important philosophical issues remain within our epistemic reach.
 In particular, reorienting the course of philosophy would free time and resources for bringing back to prominence a once-central intellectual endeavor: conceptual analysis and engineering.

 Fall 2018 – Ruben Espinosa, English, UTEP: “Shakespeare in the Shadows”